 However, a large portion of their traffic comes from general productivity-related topics, like “pdf creation”, “to-do lists”, “screenshots”, and so on.

-This SaaS offers PPC ad spend optimization tools, and their blog is totally revolving around related topics – shopping ads, keyword search volumes, bids, A/B testing, etc.
+This SaaS offers PPC ad spend optimization tools, and their SaaS blog post strategy is revolving around related topics – shopping ads, keyword search volumes, bids, A/B testing, etc.